-Our Company and the Selling Shareholders have entered into the Underwriting Agreement with the Underwriters for the Equity Shares offered in the Offer.
-The Underwriting Agreement is dated May 14, 2022.
-Pursuant to the terms of the Underwriting Agreement, the obligations of each of the Underwriters is several and subject to certain conditions specified therein.
+The Underwriting Agreement is dated [•].
+Pursuant to the terms of the Underwriting Agreement, the obligations of each of the Underwriters will be several and will be subject to certain conditions specified therein.
 The Underwriters have indicated their intention to underwrite the following number of Equity Shares: